codess-aus/PL-900/Core_components.md

 You can create a business rule on a table to set or clear specific column values for both canvas and model-driven apps.

+Canvas apps can use the object detection model.
+You can use Al models in Canvas Apps and use the camera to capture an image and then scan the image to identify objects.

+### Power Automate flows
+Power Automate flows can use the form processing model.
+You can use the Predict action in the Microsoft Dataverse connectors to extract data from documents.

+### Power Portal apps
+Power Portal apps cannot use Al builder.
+There is no direct support for using Al compn)nents in a Portal app.
+You can, however, use Power Automate to process data and documents captured by the portal.

 ### Unmanaged Solutions
 You can only add existing compn)nents to an unmanaged solution.
 You cannot add or remove compnonents from a managed solution.